-In a small mixing bowl bowl, combine cinnamon, nutmeg, sugar & flour, set aside.
+In a small mixing bowl bowl, combine cinnamon, nutmeg, 1 1/4 cups sugar and 2 tablespoons flour, set aside.
 In a large mixing bowl, add the peeled and sliced apples.
 Sprinkle spice and flour mixture over apples.
 Toss to coat.

 Remove one chilled disc of dough from the refrigerator and roll out on a lightly floured surface, large enough to cover your pie pan.
 Shape to fit, cutting off any excess.

-Place onto a baking tray into preheated oven for approximately 50 minutes or until golden brown & bubbly.
+Place onto a baking tray into preheated oven for approximately 50 minutes or until golden brown and bubbly.
 Allow pie to rest until cool before slicing.
 Refrigerate any uneaten portions.